 On December 22, 2017, the President of the United States signed into law Public Law No. 115-97, commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act"), following its passage by the United States Congress.
-The Tax Act made significant changes to U.S. federal income tax laws, including reduction of the corporate tax rate from 35.0% to 21.0%, limitation of the tax deduction for interest expense to 30.0% of adjusted taxable income (except for certain small businesses), limitation of the deduction for net operating losses to 80.0% of current year taxable income and elimination of net operating loss carrybacks, one time taxation of offshore earnings at reduced rates regardless of whether they are repatriated, elimination of U.S. tax on foreign earnings (subject to certain important exceptions), immediate deductions for certain new investments instead of deductions for depreciation expense over time, and modifying or repealing many business deductions.
-As a result of the enactment of the Tax Act, the blended U.S. statutory federal income tax rate for fiscal 2018 was 28.1%.
+The Tax Act made significant changes to U.S. federal income tax laws, including reduction of the corporate tax rate from 35.0% to 21.0%, and the implementation of a territorial tax system resulting in a one-time transition tax on the unremitted earnings of our foreign subsidiaries.
+The Tax Act also contains additional provisions that are effective for us in fiscal year 2019, including a new deduction for Foreign-Derived Intangible Income ("FDII"), the repeal of the domestic production activity deduction, a new tax on Global Intangible Low-Taxed Income ("GILTI"), and increased limitations on the deductibility of certain executive compensation.